ipbes/ict-guide/README.md

 If you spot a problem, send us a pull request to fix it!
 If you're not sure how, you can also file an issue and we'll try to get to it ourselves.

-# Contributing to the IPBES ICT user guide

-Thank you for helping make our documentation better!

 In order to maintain a consistent style and voice throughout our documentation please try to follow these standards and conventions when filing Pull Requests against our documentation.

-## Markdown
+### Markdown

-GitBook \(which we use for documentation\) uses Markdown as its file format.
+Our documentation site is built using [GitBook](https://github.com/GitbookIO/gitbook/).
+GitBook uses Markdown as its file format.

 * All files should end in `.md`.
 They should be all-lower-case and match the title of the page, or in some cases an abbridged version of it.
 * All pages should start with a title, denoted with \# \(first level header\).